MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 ## About chat with Copilot

-Chat with copilot is an AI-powered tool that answers questions and finds business data related to Business Central.
+Chat with Copilot is an AI-powered tool that answers questions and finds business data related to Business Central.
 By expressing what you're looking for in natural language, you can use the chat with Copilot feature to:

 - Find business data for the company you're working with in Business Central.
 Use chat to look up (and open) data about entities/records related to business processes, such as customers, vendors, sales orders, and items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum." or "How many sales invoices have been posted this year."
 - Explain a concept or get guidance on how to accomplish a task.
 For example, ask "Help me understand dimensions" or "How to I post a sales order".